 Relationship to studies: Outside of studies, volunteering is an activity that is freely undertaken, that involves spending time (unpaid) doing something that aims to benefit the environment, individuals or a group (other than close relatives).

-Status: Volunteers tend to be more focused on personal and skills development, as well as being motivated to contribute to the cause that you are supporting.
+Status: Volunteers tend to be more focused on personal and skills development, as well as being motivated to contribute to the cause that they are supporting.
 Volunteers can’t be assigned work that should be undertaken by a member of staff, do not have fixed hours and are free to come and go as they please – they do not have a contract of employment (verbal or otherwise).
 They should, however, be treated with the same fairness and consistency as other members of your team and should be given appropriate access to training and development linked to their role.
 Be mindful of offering a “volunteer” role that is an unpaid worker role in disguise, as this puts you at risk… even if the student has proactively approached you to request it, and is perfectly happy to work for free, you are responsible for ensuring that you have paid your workers their legal entitlement see worker test and Rights for interns and voluntary workers.

 Cost: Genuine volunteering opportunities cost you time for the induction, training and supervision of your volunteer as well as any Safeguarding checks (if required see gov.uk for information on whether a DBS check is required) and reimbursement of out of pocket expenses, see gov.uk for information on expenses.
 The costs incurred through framing an unpaid worker as a “volunteer” can be substantial!
 For more information see Volunteers rights.
 Also see our advertising policy regarding fee-paying positions.